Simspace/monorail/client/packages/monorail3/README.md

 > yarn storybook
 ```

+## Storybook

+The storybook site is currently organized similarly to the MUI docs, please try to put new components in reasonable places going forward.

 ## Docgen

 In legacy monorail, we had a scripted docgen workflow setup to generate the `.meta.json` files that were fed into the storybook stories for things like the docs page/controls/etc.